moq-wg/moq-transport/draft-lcurley-warp.md

 ## Prioritization
 Warp utilizes stream prioritization to deliver the most important content during congestion.

-The media producer SHOULD assign a numeric order to each stream, as contained in the HEADERS message ({{headers}}).
-This is a strict prioritization scheme, such that any available bandwidth is allocated to streams in ascending order.
+The encoder may assign a numeric delivery order to each stream ({{delivery-order}}) This is a strict prioritization scheme, such that any available bandwidth is allocated to streams in ascending priority order.
-The delivery order is determined at encode, written to the wire so it can be read by intermediaries, and will not be updated.
-This effectively creates a priority queue that can be maintained over multiple hops.
+The sender SHOULD prioritize streams based on the delivery order.
+If two streams have the same delivery order, they SHOULD receive equal bandwidth (round-robin).

 QUIC supports stream prioritization but does not standardize any mechanisms; see Section 2.3 in {{QUIC}}.
-QUIC libraries will need to expose a API to the application to set the priority of each stream.
+In order to support prioritization, a QUIC library MUST expose a API to set the priority of each stream.

-Senders SHOULD support prioritized streams, although it is OPTIONAL on a path with no expected congestion.
-Senders SHOULD use strict ordering, although relative weights MAY be acceptable if there are no other options.
-Senders MUST obey the order as written to the wire.
+This is easy to implement; the next QUIC packet should contain a STREAM frame for the next pending stream in priority order.
-Senders MAY choose to delay retransmitting lower priority streams when possible within QUIC flow control limits.
+It is OPTIONAL to prioritize retransmissions within flow control limits.

+The delivery order is written on the wire so it can be easily parsed by proxies.
+A proxy SHOULD obey the stream priority.

 ## Cancellation
 QUIC streams can be canceled by either endpoint with an error code.